+ENV 201 Cr.3

 Internship in Environmental Studies

 Direct work experience with an agency or organization that deals with environmental issues or problems from an interdisciplinary perspective.
 The student works under supervision of both faculty adviser and agency staff member.
 Examples of sites include governmental agencies, advocacy groups, environmental education centers, alternative technologies companies, and environmental compliance divisions of corporations.
 All internships must be approved in the semester prior to the semester that the internship occurs.
-Prerequisite: ENV 201; declared environmental studies minor; consent of environmental studies director; junior standing.
+Prerequisite: ENV 201; declared environmental studies minor; junior standing.
+Consent of environmental studies director.
 Consent of instructor.
 Offered Fall, Spring, Summer.

 ENV 496 Cr.3